axelarnetwork/axelar-core/docs/cli/axelard_tx_multisig_start-keygen.md

       --gas-prices string        Gas prices in decimal format to determine the transaction fee (e.g. 0.1uatom) (default "0.00005uaxl")
       --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase is not accessible)
   -h, --help                     help for start-keygen
-      --id string                unique ID for new key (required) --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "file") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device
+      --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "file") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device